vielhuber/stringhelper/README.md

 __log_end();
 ```

-## js implementation

-there is also a javascript implemenation [hlp](https://github.com/vielhuber/hlp) with similiar functions available.

-## testing

-copy `.env.example` to `.env`, fill in values, install dependencies with `composer install` and run `./vendor/bin/phpunit`.

 ## usage as class

 if you don't like hotloaded functions, you also can use this library in a class-based way: